Why is SMART Girls Important? Adapted from PBS SciGirls Seven and the Girls in Science: A Framework for Action

 Girls are motivated by projects they find personally relevant and meaningful.
 Girls become motivated when they feel their project or task is important and can make a difference.
 In SMART, girls use STEM as a tool to explore issues or topics they care about.

 Girls enjoy hands-on, open-ended projects and investigations.
 SMART Girls promotes exploration, imagination, and invention.
 Facilitators encourage SMART Girls to ask questions and find their own paths for investigation.

 Girls are motivated when they can approach projects in their own way, applying their creativity, unique talents, and preferred learning styles.

-- Girls' confidence and performance improves in response to specific, positive feedback on things they can control-- such as effort, strategies and behaviors.
+Girls' confidence and performance improve in response to specific, positive feedback on things they can control-- such as effort, strategies, and behaviors.
 Self-confidence can make or break girls' interest in STEM.
-Facilitators foster their efforts, compliment their strategies for problem solving and let girls know their skills can be improved through practice.
+Facilitators foster their efforts, complement their strategies for problem-solving, and let girls know their skills can be improved through practice.
 In SMART we celebrate the struggle.
 Wrestling with problems and having experiments fail is a normal part of the scientific process!